gradha/gradha.github.io/src/articles/07-tyranny-of-git-flow-defaults.rst

 Starting from scratch
 ---------------------

-The ideal situation, create your project locally, then upload to github.
+The ideal situation, create your project locally, then upload to GitHub.
 It's the ideal case because nobody will *suffer* the change::

     $ mkdir secretharem